Scieneaux4/sentinel-threat-detection-lab/README.md

 ### 1️⃣ Authentication Logs Ingested
 ![Logs](insert-image-link)

-This screenshot shows Windows Security logs successfully ingested into Microsoft Sentinel.
-These logs include authentication events such as logon attempts, which serve as the foundation for detecting suspicious or potentially malicious activity.
+This screenshot shows Windows Security Event logs successfully ingested into Microsoft Sentinel.
+The logs include authentication activity such as successful (Event ID 4624) and failed (Event ID 4625) login attempts, forming the foundation for detecting suspicious behavior.

 ---